Prints that Pop – Photograph a Hot Air Balloon Festival!

 by Derrick Story–

-Do you have a box of high gloss or metallic paper that you’re just dying to use?
+Do you have a box of gloss photo paper or metallic photo paper that you’re just dying to use?
 A great subject for colorful, saturated printing is a hot air balloon festival.
 These events combine interesting people with vibrant imagery.

 I’m a frequent visitor to the Sonoma County Hot Air Balloon Classic.
 This event isn’t nearly as large as the Albuquerque festival, but it does have the advantage of proximity.
 Photographers can mingle with pilots and crew in the launch area.
 This allows us to capture images that detail the entire process of ballooning.
 Keeping an eye out for local festivals in your area may provide similar access.